Advice for All Destinations

 - If travelling to high risk malarious areas, remote from medical facilities, carrying emergency malaria standby treatment may be considered.

-Schistosomiasis is a parasitic infection that is transmitted to humans through contact with fresh water.
+A parasitic infection (also known as bilharzia) that is transmitted to humans through contact with fresh water.
 The parasite enters humans through the skin and prevention is dependant on avoidance of swimming, bathing or paddling in fresh water lakes and streams.